 How to Garlic Powder / How to make Dehydrated garlic

 Start out with some nice big bulbs of garlic.
 Marbled Purple Stripes and Porcelains are great because they are easy to peel.
-But remember not to use those varieties if making garlic powder for cats and dogs. (see Garlic for Pets).
 Green garlic (garlic that is not cured) works great because it is easy to peel.
 Peel about four pounds of organic garlic, (see Easy Peeling Trick above for how to peel large amounts of garlic).

 It will take approximately two pounds of fresh garlic to make one pound of dehydrated garlic.
 Two pounds of crushed garlic will fill up three trays on your dehydrator.
 I like to use the culls and shovel hits for my organic dried garlic.
 By December or January, if you still have some garlic left over it is a good idea to start to make it into garlic powder (at this time it is not getting any fresher!)